Categories

 WWII registration card for William Halmesco, listing him as an unemployed cornetist.
 Source: Ancestry.com.

 In this era Charles Braun and his sons continued to work as musicians; mostly as bassists, but occasionally as drummers, in night clubs, and in Lester’s case, for the radio station WNEW for some time in the 1940s.
 The family moved into this newly built building in Brighton Beach, seen below, where a number of musicians seemed to live, per the 1945 local 802 directory, including the klezmer bandleader and cornetist Max Ellenson (1878–19??).
+I asked the family about this building, and they did remember it and that there had been parties with many musicians there, but didn’t know anything specific about why so many had lived there.

 Entries for three of the Brauns under the bassist section of the AFM local 802 directory, 1945.
 Brother Leo was listed in the Drummer section of the same volume.
 Source: NYU.